RoboMaster-Club/BoilerDocs/README.md

 To create hyperlink in markdown, one should use relative refernce rather than absolute reference in each team folder.
 For instance, if I want to refer to the file name `hello.world` under the electrical team folder, I should use `./hello.world` rather than `/electrical/hello.world`.

 If one want to refer a header created in the same file, one can use the pound sign `#` attached with the header name to refer to it.

+## TODO

+- [ ] Each team complete basic docs
+- [ ] Automatically projects detection with GitHub API and Javascript
+- [ ] Add project list to the home page